 Will I Experience Pain?

 Most of the egg donors that we work with at our Scottsdale fertility clinic do not describe egg donation as a painful experience.
 However, there are some parts of the process that are likely to result in side effects.
 Some of these side effects can cause minor irritation or discomfort.

 Side Effects Experienced during Egg Donation

 Egg donation side effects may develop during ovarian stimulation or following the egg retrieval process.
-Most side effects tend to be minor, but donors should be prepared for what they may experience during each stage of treatment.
+Most side effects of egg donation tend to be minor, but donors should be prepared for what they may experience during each stage of treatment.

 - Ovarian stimulation - Ovarian stimulation alters a woman’s hormone levels to encourage egg production.
 The injections themselves may cause mild discomfort, especially for those who are uncomfortable with needles.
 In addition, fluctuating hormone levels can lead to side effects such as bloating, cramping, breast tenderness, nausea, and mood swings.

 - Egg retrieval - Egg donors are sedated during egg retrieval, so the process is completely comfortable.
 However, minor side effects are common during the first few days following treatment.
 Possible side effects include mild cramping and light bleeding.

 If you are considering egg donation and have questions about the process, the fertility specialists at Arizona Associates for Reproductive Health would be happy to provide you with more information.
 Contact our office online at your earliest convenience, or call (623) 469-3992 to schedule a consultation.